chathuranga-dew/Page-Replacement-Algorithm-Simulator/README.md

 ## Features

 - Simulates the LRU page replacement algorithm step by step
+- Accept user inputs for page replacement string and number of pages
 - Displays memory state, hits, page faults, and hit ratio after each page request
 - Shows results in a formatted table